The morning-after pill and menstruation: effects on the menstrual cycle

 There are several types of pill:

-• one with levonorgestrel, called Norlevo, which can act up to 72 hours (3 days) after unprotected or poorly protected sexual intercourse
+• one with levonorgestrel, called Norlevo, which can act up to 72 hours (3 days) after unprotected or poorly protected intercourse

 To improve the effectiveness of emergency contraception, the tablet should be taken as soon as possible after high-risk intercourse: within the first 12 hours.
 The sooner the medication is taken, the faster the contraceptive effect.
 The contraceptive tablet can be taken up to 72 hours after high-risk intercourse.
 Effectiveness ranges from 58% to 95%.